 Want something that covers a little bit of everything and will really help the language learner in your life take things to the next level?

-My good friend Caitlin Sacasas and I recently teamed up to create Language Conqueror, a course created for language learners who are looking for direction, motivation, and more excitement while learning a new language using tried and tested methods.
+I recently created Language Conqueror, a course created for language learners who are looking for direction, motivation, and more excitement while learning a new language using tried and tested methods.

 Each month, we release a new Quest to help you take your language to new heights through passion-driven learning.